St. Paul's Episcopal200 Jefferson Avenue | Endicott, NY 13760

 Sleeping Bag Project: A group of our members gather to make sleeping bags from donated blankets and sheets for the homeless.
 Once made, the sleeping bags are donated to the Volunteers of America for distribution.

 Stewardship Committee– The Stewardship Committee is responsible for our annual campaign and a monthly stewardship article in our newsletter.

 Sunday School Teachers– Our teachers are called to carry out the baptismal mandate to teach the Gospel.
 The “catechist” comes from the Greek word for “echo”.
 They echo the Word of God.
 They are teachers, faith companions, and storytellers.
-We have two Sunday School classes for our youth from Pre-k until middle school.
+We have three Sunday School classes for our youth from Pre-K through high school.
 We have two teachers per class and use a Lectionary based curriculum.

 Treasurer– The treasurer, appointed by the vestry, oversees our church finance’s.